getbubblenow/bubble/README.md

 If you're feeling more adventurous, you can also [run a binary distribution](docs/run-binary.md), or [build Bubble from source](docs/dev.md).

 ## Deployment Modes
 Bubble runs in three different modes.
-You'll at least need to run a Local Launcher first, then decide if you want to use a Remote Launcher to manage multiple Bubble nodes, or just launch a single Bubble directly from the Local Launcher.
+You'll need to run a Local Launcher first, then decide if you want to use a Remote Launcher to manage multiple Bubble nodes, or just launch a single Bubble directly from the Local Launcher.